schultzcole/FVTT-Fathomless/README.md

 Licensed under GPLv2.
 See [LICENSE](LICENSE).

-Feel free to depend on this module or use this module's code
+Feel free to depend on this module or use this module's code for whatever you wish, so long as you abide by the terms of the license above.